ShieldOrder/process-layer-doctrine/doctrine/PLD.md

 All applications are descriptive mappings derived from these definitions.

 If an application conflicts with this framework, the conflict should be made explicit rather than resolved implicitly.

+## Interpretation and Disagreement

+Applications of PLD represent one possible interpretation of the doctrine.

+Different observers or institutions may interpret PLD differently based on context, constraints, or governance norms.

+When interpretations conflict, PLD does not provide a resolution mechanism.
+Institutions and communities retain full discretion to interpret or disregard PLD as they see fit.

+Forks and adaptations of PLD are permitted under CC0 but must use distinct names to avoid confusion.

 EOF